FilOzone/filecoin-services-payments/README.md

 This is a crucial escape-hatch function that allows the **payer** to finalize a terminated rail that is otherwise stuck, for example, due to a malfunctioning validator.

--   **When to use:** As a last resort, after a rail has been terminated and its full settlement window (`endEpoch`) has passed.
+**When to use:** As a last resort, after a rail has been terminated and its full settlement window (`endEpoch`) has passed.

--   **What it does:** It settles the rail in full up to its `endEpoch`, completely bypassing the `validator`.
+**What it does:** It settles the rail in full up to its `endEpoch`, completely bypassing the `validator`.
 This ensures that any funds owed to the payee are paid and any remaining payer funds are unlocked.

+**Parameters**:
+- `railId`: The ID of the rail to settle.

+**Returns**:
+- `totalSettledAmount`: The total amount settled and transferred.
+- `totalNetPayeeAmount`: The net amount credited to the payee after fees.
+- `totalOperatorCommission`: The commission credited to the operator.
+- `finalSettledEpoch`: The epoch up to which settlement was actually completed.
+- `note`: Additional information about the settlement.

--   **Requirements**:
+**Requirements**:
 -   Caller must be the rail's payer.
 -   The rail must be terminated.
 -   The current block number must be past the rail's final settlement window (`rail.endEpoch`).

 ### Validation